Are you on the search for Cal.com alternatives? We’ve got you covered.

 - Complete GDPR compliance with European data hosting

-User-friendly design: The software is designed for non-technical users, presenting a visual interface where everything can be configured without coding.
-Business owners or managers can set up services, intake forms, payments, and team settings through an intuitive dashboard.
+User-friendly design: The software is designed for non-technical users to present a visual interface where everything can be configured without coding.
 In contrast, Cal.com caters more to developers, with customizations often requiring code-level changes.

-Smart Routing Logic: Built-in intelligence routes clients to the right service provider based on form inputs (like skill level, preferred time, or goals).
-This helps teams where clients shouldn't directly choose who they book but instead are matched based on availability or specialty.
+Smart routing logic: Built-in intelligence routes clients to the right service provider based on form inputs.
 Cal.com's round-robin or collective scheduling lacks this intelligent routing without additional API work.

-Competitive pricing: Zeeg's straightforward pricing structure has more value than Cal.com at equivalent tiers, with a generous free plan and affordable paid options that scale with your business.
+Competitive pricing: Zeeg's pricing structure offers more value than Cal.com at equivalent tiers, with a generous free plan and affordable paid options.

 - Starter: Free forever - Perfect for solo users getting started with scheduling